logo

 Strange Sisters Thumbnail

 Lesbian fiction was practically born in the paperbacks.
 Gold Medal started it with Spring Fire which was an instant best seller.
-It was very well written and sold to lesbian women who identified with the characters and men who fantasized about them.
+It was well written and sold to lesbian women who identified with the characters and to men who fantasized about them.
 Gold Medal published more and others quickly jumped on the bandwagon.
-Those looking for them soon came to recognize the key words and phrases in the titles, such as, twilight love; the path between; unnatural love; forbidden love; warped desire and Strange Sisters shown here.
+Those looking for them soon came to recognize the key words and phrases in the titles, such as: twilight love; the path between; unnatural love; forbidden love; warped desire and Strange Sisters shown here.
 If you like these books, Jaye Zimet recently ran with this title and published Strange Sisters: The Art of Lesbian Pulp Fiction 1949-1969 with over 200 covers.
-Here are a few of them:
+Here are a few of mine:

 Click on Any Image to see full size cover reproduction, then your Browser's BACK function to return to this page.